indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/README.md

 ```

 There are 4 predefined confidence levels, 97.5%, 95%, 90%, and 85%.
-It is possible to build your own prediction set at a different confidence level by adding "S" to the prediction set if the value in column *ps* is larger than 1-confidence level, and adding "R" to the prediction set if the value in column *pr* is larger than 1-confidence level.
+It is possible to build your own prediction set at a different confidence level by adding "S" to the prediction set if the value in column *ps* is larger than "1 - confidence level", and adding "R" to the prediction set if the value in column *pr* is larger than "1 - confidence level".